SpiderInk/frogteam/README.md

 - I expect to be able to open index.html from the tracking directory using the LiveServer VS Code extension and when I do I expect to see a map showing the locations I have mentioned.

 > Use an HTML Canvas to make a paddle tenis game where you can move a rectangle block back and forth using the left and right arrow keys.
 You hit the ball it goes up hits the top and comes back.
 If you miss and the ball hits the bottom wall you loose a point, if you hit the ball you gain 2 points.

+> Write a puzzle game for html canvas.
+It should contain a selection of shapes that are cycling and when you click you lock in a shape, and when click a selected shape the shape rotates.
+After the user selects three shapes the shapes start falling down the canvas area.
+The user needs to get three shapes to lock together to form another shape before reaching the bottom, when two shapes are locked maybe the falling speed slows.
+The user does this by clicing the shapes to rotate them.

 ## Icons
 Any icons you see either came from the list below, I made them, or GenAI Helped me make them.
 License files stored and distributed in the resources directory.